RomanasJancak/Bite-Junior-2025/README.md

 ## Runing the code :
+Before using the program in .env change variable "IPSTACK_API_KEY" to new API_KEY.
+Current API_KEY has limit of request per month.
+Other variables in .env file

+IP_LIFE_CYCLE_SECONDS=86400 // curently 1 day as requirments of the task IP_MAX_FIND_QUNANTITY=5 // maximum allowed IP addreses search at once per API request IP_MAX_DELETE_QUANTITY=10 // maximum alowed IP addresses deletion at once per API request IP_MAX_BAN_QUANTITY=10 // maximum allowed IP bans per API request IP_MAX_UNBAN_QUANTITY=10 // maximum allowed IP unbans per API request

 ## Future release notes :
 - If external API allows bulk Ednpoint then Implement bulk endpoint call to that API
+- Implement API KEY for app usage( users, roles , permissions will have to be done )
+- !Implement error handling from EXTERNAL API (due to limited time it was not done.)

+## Questions
+- Should BAN of IP persist after the IP is deleted ?
+If yes what are the criteria of.
+(Current Implementation is that bans dissapear on deletion of IP)